 Their salt is perfect and their lime pulp is more liberal than any other place I’ve found.
 And, may I be stuck with a massive prickly pear cactus if this isn’t true…there’s a little tiny bit of magic at Los Arcos they mix into the mugs before you are served these treats.

 Maybe the bar tender adds something under the counter out of the customer’s line of sight.
-Maybe it’s the special way the waiter shaves his beard.
+Maybe the source is the special way the waiter shaves his beard.
 He sports a precision-shaved chin strap and really likes his new whisker style.
 The waiter theory is plausible simply because I think he elevates his customer’s moods by his personality.
 He shakes your hand, asks how you’ve been, and when he brings in the trays of food and drinks, he sets them HARD down on the table and says merrily, “LOOK at THAT!”

 My husband disagrees with the “waiter theory” because we’ve been there before and the chin-strap dude was no where to be found.